SQL LEFT OUTER JOIN: NULL Handling

-Most candidates think LEFT JOIN "keeps all the data."
+Most candidates think LEFT JOIN 'keeps all the data.'
 The interviewer is checking whether you know LEFT JOIN drops rows the moment you put the right-table filter in the WHERE clause instead of the ON clause.
 That one mistake is the single most common LEFT JOIN bug in phone screens.

-Questions using LEFT JOIN
+LEFT JOIN Syntax

 LEFT JOIN and LEFT OUTER JOIN are byte-for-byte identical to the parser.
 The OUTER keyword is cosmetic.
 Most teams drop it because five characters aren't worth the debate in code review.
 The real action is in the ON clause, which is where the interviewer is going to set a trap.